The River Thames & the Lee Navigation (River Lea & River Stort)

 Boats have travelled the Thames Valley between the port of London and Oxford from the twelfth century; palaces, castles, country houses, abbeys, water mills, historic villages and inns line its banks.

 The Upper Thames winds through watermeadows to Lechslade.
 Below Oxford the banks are more heavily wooded, especially around Goring where the river cuts through the southern end of the Chiltern hills.

-Oxford is renowned for its Universities and churches and there's a wonderful view of its spires from the river.
-Dorchester Abbey dates back to the 7th century while Reading is the capital of England's Silicon Valley.
-The Henley Royal Regatta is held on the river each July, Marlow has many fine Georgian buildings and Cliveden House and gardens, famous for their Churchill connections, sit high above a beautiful steeply wooded stretch of river.
+So much to see!
+The University city of Oxford , with a fine view of its spires from the river and a link to the Oxford Canal.
+Dorchester Abbey dating back to the 7th century, nearby Reading is the UK’s Silicon Valley and entrance to the Kennet & Avon canal.
+Henley’s Royal Regatta is held each July, Marlow has many fine Georgian buildings and Churchill’s Cliveden House and gardens high above a beautiful steeply wooded slope.

 Windsor Castle, the largest inhabited castle in the world was the favourite home of Queen Elizabeth.
 It was restored to its full glory after a disastrous 1992 fire.
 A few miles downstream Runnymede is where King John signed the Magna Carta in 1215 and the Kennedy Memorial is sited, an English acre given to the American people.
 Hampton Court Palace is just before Teddington where the river becomes semi tidal.
 Closer to London modern dwellings of every fashion and colour line the banks, and the London river-front, past the Houses of Parliament and the Tower of London, is world famous.
 The canal system can be joined at Brentford or by carrying on along the commercial Thames through the heart of London to Limehouse basin, leaving the wide river to head for the sea.